CircleShift/tnsl-lang/spec/2 - related.md

 ## Section 1 - Style Guide

 This style guide is primarially for anyone working on tnsl-lang and to a baseline good practice.
-However, obviously different programmers and groups will feel differently, the real recommendation is to keep your project consistant.
+However, different programmers and groups will feel differently, the real recommendation is to keep your project consistant.
 Pick and choose what you need such that it fits your needs and everyone is on board, just keep it consistant.

-This section will probably feel less formal than the others simply due to how objective things are.
+This section will probably feel less formal than the others simply due to how subjective things are.

 ### Tabs or Spaces